ksiv/junit-basics/README.md

 ### using docker
 1. pull latest maven image
     `docker pull maven`
-2. interactively runs container based on this image and executes command shell inside `docker run -it --name my-maven-container maven bash`
+2. interactively run container based on this image and execute a command shell inside `docker run -it --name my-maven-container maven bash`
-3. changes active directory to one of the active user (default 'root')
+3. changes the active directory to one of the current user
     `cd`
 4. Download this repo:
     `git clone https://github.com/ksiv/junit-cheatsheet.git`